foxsi/foxsi4-commands/README.md

 # foxsi4-commands
-List of uplink commands for FOXSI-4 onboard systems and associated tools.
+A list of uplink commands for FOXSI-4 onboard systems and associated tools.

-## Using this repository
+## About this repository

-This repository exists to centrally manage changes to the FOXSI-4 flight command list.
+This repository is used to centrally manage changes to the FOXSI-4 flight command list.
 The full command deck and relevant metadata is in [command_deck.csv](command_deck.csv).
 A script ([validator.py](validator.py)) exists to validate all commands in the deck (guarantee command uniqueness and applicability to onboard systems) and generate command files for integration in the flight software.

 ## Command structure